jtsagata/uCareSystem/README.md

 ## Description:

-	Note: please use only **ucaresystem-core**. uCareSystem is the GUI version and currently it is not maintained and not up to date with the features that are integrated in ucaresystem-core.

 In summary, ucaresystem Core automatically performs the following maintenance processes without any need of user interference :

 - Updates the list of available packages